TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 	- Tackling Complexity in the Heart of Software (Addison-Wesley)", how to create a meaningful model of the reality in software, so this is helpful for solving a particular problem.
 For this he has founded the term "Domain-driven design".
-He wrote downa the combined knowledge of many good software developers, which now makes it possible to address the systematic creation of models and make them learnable.
+He wrote down the combined knowledge of many good software developers, which now makes it possible to address the systematic creation of models and make them learnable.

 Extbase offers you a variety support of Domain-Driven Design.
 You do not have to care for e.g. storing data in the database.
-If the domain contains complex invariants (ie rules that must not be violated) so you can implement this elegantly over so-called validators.
+If the domain contains complex invariants (e.g. rules that must not be violated) so you can implement this elegantly over so-called validators.
 In addition, you have fluid as a powerful templating engine for efficient output of data available.
 So you can focus on the problem domain, rather than have to invest much time in the output of the